Table of contents

 Step 1.
 Sign up for a Mobile Messaging partnership.

-In order to have mobile messages turned on your Action Network group, you need to sign up for a Mobile Messaging Partnership, once it's available.
+In order to have mobile messages turned on your Action Network group, you need to sign up for the Mobile Messaging Add On.
 Give us a couple days to get it set up (please).
 You can sign up and find out pricing info here.

 Step 2.
 Migrate to the core fields for mobile number and mobile messaging opt-ins.